ND-SR7/Chesser/README.md

 - curl, if running build script

 # Running the app
+### Prerequisites
+- Automatic Start - check if build_and_run and mvnw scripts have execution rights
+- Manual Start - check if mvnw script has execution rights

 ### Automatic
-0. Check if the build script has execution rights
 1. Run `./build_and_run.sh` script
 2. Client app will open at `localhost:3000` when ready